- Who majors in IdLS?

 Math 107 is a required Math course for ALL IdLS students.
 There are no substitutions for this course.
 A grade of "C-" or higher is required in MATH 107 in order to move on to MATH 108.

 What determines the Humanities and Social Science concentration track I take?

-If you have selected Humanities and Social Science as your IdLS concentration you will than select a one of six tracks to further choose your upper level courses from.
+If you have selected Humanities and Social Science as your IdLS concentration you will than select a one of six tracks from which to select your upper level courses.
 This track choice is based on your interests.